 Teresa has developed a strong niche in representing the families of children who require special services in school.
 She is committed to helping families navigate the legal proceedings related to their children with disabilities.
 Her keen insight, nurtured throughout her school law career and also as the mother of two children, brings the law alive in her practice to ensure that children with disabilities obtain the education they deserve.
 She works with families and specialists to help with educational evaluations, IEP development, and vigorous representation at administrative hearings and appeals.
 Her background provides a strong foundation to guide and counsel families who are facing challenges in securing the special education services to which their children are entitled.

 Prior to joining the firm, Teresa co-created and acted as counsel to LEGAL ONE, a partnership between Rutgers University and the Foundation for Educational Administration.
 In that capacity, she developed education law courses for K-12 school leaders and presented them throughout New Jersey.
-Teresa also consulted with the Institute on Education Law and Policy (IELP) at Rutgers University-Newark, and taught education law as an adjunct professor at Rutgers Law School-Newark and Rutgers School of Public Affairs and Administration.
-At IELP, she researched and wrote publications including “Governance and Urban School Improvement: Lessons for New Jersey from Nine Cities;” “Shared Services in School Districts: Policies, Practices and Recommendations;” and “Guide to the New Jersey Quality Single Accountability Continuum.”
+Teresa also consulted with the Institute on Education Law and Policy (IELP) at Rutgers University, and she taught education law as an adjunct professor at both Rutgers Law School – Newark and Rutgers School of Public Affairs and Administration.
+At IELP, she researched and wrote publications including “Governance and Urban School Improvement: Lessons for New Jersey from Nine Cities,” “Shared Services in School Districts: Policies, Practices and Recommendations,” and “Guide to the New Jersey Quality Single Accountability Continuum.”
 She also appeared as a commentator on NJTV for the law and justice series “Due Process.”
 Teresa presented a radio blog program on the topic of “Transgender Issues in Public Schools for Students and Staff.”
-Click here to listen to the archived program.